Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 In 1924, Robert Frost won the first of his four Pulitzer Prizes with his fourth volume of poetry.
 "New Hampshire: A Poem with Notes and Grace Notes" is an upbeat portrayal of life in New England.
-"A complete poem is one where an emotion finds the thought and the thought finds the words," wrote Frost, whose thought-provoking statement almost sounds like a commentary on the current age of alternative facts: "Most of the change we think we see in life is due to truths being in and out of favor," he wrote in a letter in 1916.
+"A complete poem is one where an emotion finds the thought and the thought finds the words," wrote Frost, whose thought-provoking statements almost sound like a commentary on current-day fake news: "Most of the change we think we see in life is due to truths being in and out of favor," he wrote in a letter in 1916.

 In 1957, John F. Kennedy won a Pulitzer for his 1955 book, "Profiles in Courage," depicting eight historic members of the US Senate who demonstrated integrity in the face of opposition.
 Then himself a senator, Kennedy went on to become the 35th President of the United States.

-In striking contrast to the 45th President, Donald Trump, who has defamed journalists as "the lowest life form" and "enemies of the American people," Kennedy acknowledged their importance in a democratic society, if slightly begrudgingly: "Even though we never like it … there isn't any doubt that we could not do the job at all in a free society without a very, very active press," Kennedy wrote.
+In striking contrast to populist politicians who have defamed journalists as "the lowest life form" and "enemies of the American people," Kennedy acknowledged their importance in a democratic society, if slightly begrudgingly: "Even though we never like it … there isn't any doubt that we could not do the job at all in a free society without a very, very active press," Kennedy wrote.
 He also felt that a politician should acknowledge the influence of the arts: "When power leads man towards arrogance, poetry reminds him of his limitations.
 For art establishes the basic human truth which must serve as the touchstone of our judgment."

 In 1973, the Washington Post won the Pulitzer Prize in Public Service for the work of its young reporters Carl Bernstein and Bob Woodward, whose investigation of the Watergate affair eventually brought down the administration of US President Richard Nixon.
-Woodward, described as "the most celebrated journalist of our age," is currently an associate editor of the Washington Post and the author of 18 nonfiction books.
-Bernstein, also a book author, is a bitter critic of what he calls the current "media crisis" and "idiot culture."
+Woodward, described as "the most celebrated journalist of our age," is currently an associate editor of the Washington Post and the author of 21 nonfiction books.

 In 1999, Maureen Dowd took a Pulitzer for distinguished commentary based on her columns in the New York Times on the affair of then-President Bill Clinton with Monica Lewinsky.
 "These are not grounds for impeachment.
 These are grounds for divorce," she wrote then.
 Dowd is known for her scathing and sometimes wickedly humorous depictions of people in power — and of contemporary life in her country: "The idea of American exceptionalism doesn't extend to Americans being exceptional."